 Book Thoughts by Rachelle

 I’m a huge fan of Sarah Eden’s books.
-This novel was an absolute delight because it was a little different then most of Sarah’s books.
+The Lady and the Highwayman was an absolute delight because it was a little different then most of Sarah’s books.
 I loved the mystery, adventure and of course the romance.
-The Victorian setting shows off Sarah’s thorough research and talent in bringing history to life.
+The Victorian setting shows off Eden’s thorough research and talent in bringing history to life.
 I absolutely loved reading about two authors writing Penny Dreadfuls (or serialized common penny stories) in London.
 It was so fun to read the stories within the story.
 Each of the authors were writing short serialized stories called Penny Dreadfuls and those stories were included in installments throughout the book between the chapters of the actual novel.

 So basically you’ll get three stories in one!
-If you haven’t read one of Sarah’s books yet definitely try this one!
+If you haven’t read one of Sarah Eden’s books yet definitely try this one!
 I can’t wait to share it with my friends.

 Here’s more about the book: